Our History

 Stacey Stevens

 Stacey wakes up every day inspired to empower others so that our world may be filled with passion-driven people who pursue excellence in everything they do.
 In pursuit of this goal Stacey’s career has encompassed myriad functions with top organizations across multiple industries.
-Currently she’s serving as Associate Director, Admissions for the BerkeleyHaas MBA Programs for Working Professionals after a decade working with the Stanford Graduate School of Business.
+Currently she’s serving as Associate Director, Admissions for the UC Berkeley Haas MBA Programs for Working Professionals, after a decade working with the Stanford Graduate School of Business.
 Previously she built the Customer Success and Customer Analytics functions at several Internet 1.0 and 2.0 startups, navigating through the treacherous waves of the early Internet.
 She began her career in consulting – first in technology at Andersen Consulting, where she developed large scale systems in COBOL and later in Strategy Consulting with Booz-Allen, focusing on consumer and technology products.

 Stacey’s passion for empowering others extends to her community as well.
 She’s been an active volunteer in the community, with leadership roles in Scouting, PTA, and Robotics teams.
-In addition to her role as the Membership Co-Chair for Impact100 East Bay, she’s currently serving as an Advisor at the UC Berkeley chapter of Chi Omega Sorority.
+In addition to her role as the Tech Goddess for Impact100 East Bay, she’s currently serving as an Advisor at the UC Berkeley chapter of Chi Omega Sorority.
 Beyond her formal roles, she is an active mentor to students and young adults in the community.
 Stacey has an undergraduate degree from the Wharton School at the University of Pennsylvania and an MBA from the Stanford Graduate School of Business.

 “If you want to go fast, go alone.
 If you want to go far, go together.”
 We have a long way to go, so we need the power that comes from the women committed to making history.
 That’s the only way we’ll get there.
 Change Lives, Change Organizations, Change the World.
 That’s what we do.
 Together!”